Libberator/Libberator.github.io/_posts/2023-07-04-quaternions.md

 Those numbers next to "Rotation" aren't even its `transform.rotation`, but rather the Transform's **local orientation** (i.e. relative to its parent).
 The Inspector lies to you, so don't be fooled.

-Despite displaying as Euler Angles, they're actually a Quaternion behind the scenes.
-If you rotate around multiple axes, like for some 3D games, don't use its Euler Angles as a reference to base your logic off of.
-This is because the internal conversion that Unity does between Quaternions and Euler Angles can have some of the angles "jumping around", giving you **unpredictable** and **unreliable** behavior.
+Despite displaying as Euler angles, they're actually a Quaternion behind the scenes.
+If you rotate around multiple axes, like for some 3D games, don't use its Euler angles as a reference to base your logic off of.
+This is because the internal conversion that Unity does between Quaternions and Euler angles can have some of the angles "jumping around", giving you **unpredictable** and **unreliable** behavior.

 2. Euler Angles are subject to Gimbal Lock